Raquif/Docker-SpringBoot-JPA/Docker-Spring-Boot-JPA-MySQL-master/README.md

 Deploying Spring  Boot Application to the Docker with MySQL DataBase

 ## Topics Covered
-* Repo mainly covers deploying spring boot application to the docker with mysql as database.
+* Repo mainly covers deploying spring boot application to the docker with MySQL as database.
-* This Example covers wriring simple & robust web services using HTTP Methods of GET & POST.
+* This Example covers writing simple & robust web services using HTTP Methods of GET & POST.
-* Also covers Many To Many Real time example with Annotation.
+* Also covers Many To Many Real-time example with Annotation.
-* Proper way of handling exception & also code clean & maintainance
+* Proper way of handling exception & also code clean & maintenance
-* Clinet App for testing the rest services.
+* Client App is used to test the rest of the services.

 ## Running Spring rest locally

-You can then access Restfull here: https://github.com/Sudarshan-Gowda/Docker-Spring-Boot-JPA-MySQL
+You can then access Restfull here: https://github.com/Raquif Roshan/Docker-Spring-Boot-JPA-MySQL

-## In case you find a bug/suggested improvement for Spring Restfull Webservices
+## In case you find a bug/suggested improvement for Spring Restful Webservices
-Our issue tracker is available here: https://github.com/Sudarshan-Gowda/Docker-Spring-Boot-JPA-MySQL/issues
+Our issue tracker is available here: https://github.com/Raquif-Roshan/Docker-Spring-Boot-JPA-MySQL/issues

 ## Working with Rest in Eclipse